How old does my child have to be to enroll?

 Do you have companies and troupes?

 Yes, we have companies and troupes that compete and perform throughout the year.
 Our companies include the Hawkins Contemporary and Classical Ballet Company, the Hawkins Contemporary Jazz Company, and the Hawkins Tap Company.
 Each of these companies has multiple levels for dancers generally age 8-18.
-We also have competition Troupes in Ballet, Disney, Hip Hop, Jazz, Modern, Musical Theater and Tap.
+We also have competition Troupes in Ballet, Hip Hop, Jazz, Modern, Musical Theater and Tap.

 Do you have other performances during the year?